 For example, if it should have taken only 30 minutes to drive to a job but it actually took the driver an hour according to the work order log, the manager can start asking questions and dig deeper to discover the cause of the delay.
 An automated work order system allows managers and dispatchers the information to analyze and identify problems and find resolutions quickly.

 Strategy 3: Set up quick, transparent billing processes.

 Work order problems can play a role in preventing companies from receiving payment in a timely fashion.
 Billing can take days or weeks in systems that require human intervention.
 But invoices generated quickly by an automated system provide complete transparency and can ensure prompt billing.

 Awaiting payments is a problem that many businesses face.
 According to figures from an Intuit study, 61% of global businesses report cash flow problems.
 Any good work order software will allow work orders to be processed the day the work was completed, which could help companies achieve a stronger, more reliable cash flow cadence.

 Charting a course to better work order management is vital to keep business moving along efficiently.
 If you think an automated work order solution is what your company needs, give BlueFolder a try.

-BlueFolder helps resolve your cash flow problems with easy integrations with FreshBooks, QuickBooks, and Xero accounting software.
+BlueFolder helps resolve your cash flow problems with easy QuickBooks Online integration.
 It’s completely free for 15 days and you don’t need a credit card for your free trial.